TNHo/Digital-Systems-Project---Flappy-Bird/README.md

 VHDL is a hardware description language.
 It is not exactly a "programming" language although it looks similar to one.
 It is used to describe the structure and behavhior of an electronic circuit.

 ## Schematic

+### Datapath
+To get the datapath, we look at the HLSM and look for any behavhiors that uses storage, does an arithmetic operation, or is a multi-bit input/output.
+Then we will add in components required for them.
+We use registers, a comparator, an adder and a subtractor.

 ![Datapath](https://raw.githubusercontent.com/TNHo/Digital-Systems-Project---Flappy-Bird/refs/heads/main/Schematics/Datapath_Schematic_Illustr-01.jpg)

+### Controller

 ![Processor](https://raw.githubusercontent.com/TNHo/Digital-Systems-Project---Flappy-Bird/refs/heads/main/Schematics/FSM%20Controller-01.jpg)